iadi7ya/Car-Breakdown-Prediction/README.md

 # Car-Breakdown-Prediction
-Predcitove maintainance - Finding remaining useful life of a Car
+Predcitive maintainance - Finding remaining useful life of a Car